Concrete MPa Grades Australia: 20 MPa, 25 MPa, 32 MPa, 40 MPa

 25 MPa (N25) is the workhorse of residential concrete in Australia.
 According to CCAA data, 25 MPa concrete accounts for over 60% of residential ready-mix orders in Sydney.
 It provides the right balance of strength, durability, and cost for most suburban projects.

 Use 25 MPa for: standard driveways, residential house slabs, garage floors, pergola footings, and most flat concrete work that will carry passenger vehicles.
 Most concreting contractors default to 25 MPa for residential work unless there's a specific reason to go higher or lower.
+The N25 concrete guide covers driveway and slab guidance, price, and live availability.

 32 MPa (N32): Structural Slabs, Exposed Footings, Pools